sathiiii/Fractals-Generator/README.md

 java Fractal Julia [C_REAL C_IMAG] [MAXITR]
 ```

-The first argument must be the type of the fractal (either the Mandelbrot set or the Filled Julia set) to be drawn and is required.\
+The first argument must be the type of the fractal (either the Mandelbrot set or the Filled Julia set) to be drawn and is required.<br>
-If the first argument provided is Mandelbrot, the following arguments REALMIN, REALMAX, IMAGMIN, IMAGMAX which specifies the Region Of Interest and MAXITR which specifies the maximum number of iterations are optional.\
+If the first argument provided is Mandelbrot, the following arguments `REALMIN`, `REALMAX`, `IMAGMIN`, `IMAGMAX` which specifies the Region Of Interest and `MAXITR` which specifies the maximum number of iterations are optional.<br>
-If not provided the default values of the Region Of Interest are -1, 1, -1, 1 and the default value of MAXITR is 1000.\
+If not provided the default values of the Region Of Interest are -1, 1, -1, 1 and the default value of `MAXITR` is 1000.<br>
-If the first argument provided is Julia, the following arguments C_REAL C_IMAG which specifies the real and imaginary values of the constant complex number and MAXITR are optional.\
+If the first argument provided is Julia, the following arguments `C_REAL`, `C_IMAG` which specifies the real and imaginary values of the constant complex number and `MAXITR` are optional.<br>
-If not provided the default values of the C_REAL C_IMAG are -0.4, 0.6 and the default value of MAXITR is 1000.
+If not provided the default values of the `C_REAL`, `C_IMAG` are -0.4, 0.6 and the default value of `MAXITR` is 1000.